jtenner/canvas-as/readme.md

 # Philosophy

 This framework aims to solve the problem of calling canvas functions from wasm by creating a queue of instructions for javascript to interpret later.
-It's also painstaking to create `ImagePatterns`, `CanvasPattern`s and `ImageBitmap`s from within an `AssemblyScript` application, so `canvas-as` framework attempts to solve this problem by creating all the glue code for you, assembling all the patterns and gradients behind the scenes for you.
+It's also painstaking to create ImagePatterns, CanvasPatterns and ImageBitmaps from within an AssemblyScript application, so canvas-as framework attempts to solve this problem by creating all the glue code and assembling all the patterns and gradients behind the scenes for you.

 # Usage